 Goal: Getting free books into the hands and homes of kids, while also building connection and trust in the community.

-Involve your police, sheriff, schools, diverse groups from your community, library, and of course, Kiwanians!
+Involve your police, sheriffs, schools, diverse groups from your community, your library, … and of course, Kiwanians and future members!

 Together, we can serve the children of the world. #KidsNeedKiwanis